Note: Since this article was published, President Biden has extended the payment pause until August 29, 2023.

 FedLoan’s contract with the Department was scheduled to expire in December.
 The servicer will now stay on through much of 2022, allowing it to continue servicing federal student loans during the transition to repayment.

-There may also be political reasons for not extending the payment pause further.
-Given past remarks by Biden administration officials that economic indicators could support extending the student loan relief further, allowing for another extension could be a tacit acknowledgment that the status of the economy and pandemic are still not ideal.
+There might also be political reasons for not extending the payment pause further.
+Given past remarks by Biden administration officials that economic indicators could support extending the student loan relief further, another extension could be a tacit acknowledgment that the status of the economy and pandemic are still not ideal.

-The bottom line is this: all signs point to the student loan pause ending on January 31, 2022.
-Borrowers should expect to resume repayment in February and should plan accordingly.
+The bottom line is this: all signs point to the student loan pause ending on August 29, 2023.
+Borrowers should expect to resume repayment in late 2022 and should plan accordingly.